folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Because we allow recursion, a branch of a choice may recurse back to the beginning.
 When this occurs, all participants have to jump back to the beginning, so every choice must be communicated to all participants.

 The PPDP'17 paper and many other papers deal with this problem by disallowing different branches using different participants.
-In practice this means that all branches must perform the same communication to satisfy the global type, even if the communication is not needed in every branch (some branches have dummy communication).
+In practice this means that all branches must perform the same communication to satisfy the global type, even if the communication is not needed in every branch (some branches may have dummy communication).

 In the Haskell implementation we use a different method where every choice causes a broadcast of that choice to the other participants.
 Once again, some participants may not need the information about the choice and the communication with them is just to satisfy the type checker.

+The underlying is that
+problem global types only have meaning with respect to their projection into local types.
+If a global type cannot be projected - even though it is gramatically valid - it has no meaning.
+A simple projection disallows many (gramatically valid) global types and implementations.
+A more sophisticated projection allows more global types, but with the associated cost of more dummy communications.

 \begin{figure}[]
 {